 The output of this work has taken several forms:

 - The Parity Group, a grassroots association initiated within the Architecture Department at ETH committed to improving gender equality and diversity at the school and in the profession.
+In that framework, and prior to leaving the Institution, the internal call 'Towards an inclusive architecture curriculum' was launched, calling for junior faculty to propose teaching subjects and formats that tackle parity (gender equality and diversity) in architectural education was launched.

 - The Parity Talks, a space of discussion and engagement among the Architecture Department at ETH dedicated to pursuing an agenda of diversity and parity toward change, a recurring event since 2016.